American Express GBT Explore

-In 2017, AmEx GBT approached Rokkan to modernize it’s partner dashboard, named Explore, a white label solution that provides it’s client businesses the ability to manage and track all GBT activity within their organization.
+In 2017, AmEx GBT approached Rokkan to design a new partner dashboard, Explore.
+What resulted is a white label platform that gives client enterprises and their (traveling) employees the ability to manage and track all business travel activity within their organizations.

 The challenge